sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 }
 ```

-For the `inline` prompt, we remove the view:
+For the `inline`-tip, we remove the view:

 ```swift
 if let tipView = view.subviews.first(where: { $0 is TipUIView }) {